 It's like riding fakie with both of your feet shifted toward the nose of the board.
-It's a posture you find yourself in after performing, for instance, an 180.
+It's a posture you find yourself in after performing, for instance, a 180.

 The fakie stance is extremely useful, as many tricks will have you standing on your board backward - with your lead foot on the tail - or have your rear foot at the front of the board.

-Interestingly, while old school skaters call this a fakie stance, new school tend to consider it a switch stance.
+Interestingly, while old-school skaters call this a fakie stance, new-school enthusiasts tend to consider it a switch stance.